Techniques To Delay Ejaculation

-There are a wide range of "home-made" remedies for premature ejaculations like frequent sex, masturbating a couple of hours before sex, or having sex with the woman on top.
+There are a wide range of "home-made" remedies for premature ejaculation like frequent sex, masturbating a couple of hours before sex, or having sex with the woman on top.

 Thicker condoms: a thicker wall can decrease the sensitivity of the penis

 Behavioural strategies: "start-stop" and "squeeze techniques" often prove effective, but do not provide a long-term solution.

-It can take a few months for you to overcome PE with these techniques.
-However, they are not cures and many men have to start using them again a few months after returning to normality as their sexual performance deteriorates over time.
+It can take a few months for you to overcome PE with these techniques and many men have to keep using them on a permanent basis.

-On average, 50% to 95% of men using sexual techniques manage to conquer PE eventually.
+On average, 50% to 95% of men using sexual techniques manage to overcome PE eventually.
 There is a risk of relapse if there are significant changes in your sexual life (e.g. new partner, stressful event), especially if you feel anxious.
 In general, the sooner in life you learn to master these techniques the better.